 Because Teaching From Rest delves into our homeschooling and parenting insecurities and offers hope and breathing room to a hectic life from a Christian perspective.
-Personally it’s given me much to muse upon as I pondered if we needed to simply the curriculum or I was homeschooling from rest or fear.
+Personally, it’s given me much to muse upon as I pondered if we needed to simplify the curriculum or I was homeschooling from rest or fear.

 Part 1: You Were Made for This

 Part one of Teaching from Rest speaks of surrendering to our lives.
 We get frustrated and angry because circumstances prevent us from finishing the curriculum.
 The kitchen sink plugs up and we spend the day dealing with it instead of the intricate history project we planned.
 Our teenage daughter arrives in tears from a broken heart just as we’re about to sit down and do phonics.

 This is life.
 Teaching From Rest by Sarah Mackenzie speaks of letting go of our perfect day and dealing with life as it is.
 There is no perfect day, no perfect week, and no perfect life.
 We have to deal with interruptions, emergencies, broken hearts, and our daily tasks.
 Life is learning to accept what is sent to us with grace and acceptance.

 As long as we do our best, our best will be enough.
 The question becomes though, are we doing our best?
 Are we striving for excellence or trying to just get by and growing angry when circumstances demand we rise higher?